zopefoundation/ZConfig/doc/using-zconfig.rst

 For information on using ZConfig configuration documents in Python, see :mod:`ZConfig` and especially the example at :ref:`basic-usage`.

+For information about configuring the :mod:`logging` framework, see :doc:`using-logging`.

 .. _syntax:

 Writing Configurations